-Their faith became witness, today venerated as martyrs, there example continues to inspire people thought the world.
+Their faith became a witness, today venerated as martyrs, their example continues to inspire people thought the world.
 They continue to proclaim Jesus Christ and the power of his cross.

 This openness to others begins first in the family, in our homes were charity and forgiveness are learned, and the mercy and the love of God made known in our parents love.
 It finds expression too in our care for the elderly and the poor, the widowed, and the orphaned.

-Just as the mother and the seven sons for the second book of Maccabees encouraged one another in their moment of great trial (7:1-2, 9-14), so to, as member of Gods family, we are to assist one another, to protect one another, and to lead one another to their fullness of life.
+Just as the mother and the seven sons of the second book of Maccabees encouraged one another in their moment of great trial (7:1-2, 9-14), so too, a member of Gods family, we are to assist one another, to protect one another, and to lead one another to their fullness of life.

 This is essential to the spread of Gods kingdom, and ask always for your generous response to this need.
 But we do not need to travel to be missionary disciples.
-In fact we need only to open our eyes and see the needs in our homes and local communities to realize how many opportunities awaits us.
+In fact, we need only to open our eyes and see the needs in our homes and local communities to realize how many opportunities await us.

 Here too the Uganda martyrs show us the way.
-Their faith sought the good of all people, including the vey king who condemned them for their Christian beliefs.
+Their faith sought the good of all people, including the very king who condemned them for their Christian beliefs.

 The witness of the martyrs shows to all who have heard their story, then and now, that the worldly pleasures and earthly power do not bring lasting joy or peace.